openmc-dev/openmc/docs/source/methods/random_ray.rst

 ~~~~~~~~~~~

 In the previous subsection, the governing characteristic equation along a 1D
-line through the reactor was written, such that an analytical solution for the
+line through the system was written, such that an analytical solution for the
 ODE can be computed.
 If enough characteristic tracks (ODEs) are solved, then the
 behavior of the governing PDE can be numerically approximated.
 In traditional
-deterministic MOC, the selection of tracks has historically been a deterministic
+deterministic MOC, the selection of tracks is chosen deterministically, where
-one, where azimuthal and polar quadratures are defined along with even track
+azimuthal and polar quadratures are defined along with even track spacing in
-spacing in 3 dimensions.
+three dimensions.
 This is the point at which random ray diverges from
 deterministic MOC numerically.
-In Random Ray, rays are randomly sampled from a
+In the random ray method, rays are randomly
-uniform distribution in space and angle and tracked along a set distance through
+sampled from a uniform distribution in space and angle and tracked along a
-the geometry before terminating. **Importantly, different rays are sampled each
+predefined distance through the geometry before terminating. **Importantly,
-power iteration, leading to a fully stochastic convergence process.** I.e.,
+different rays are sampled each power iteration, leading to a fully stochastic
+convergence process.** This results in a need to utilize both inactive and
-inactive and active batches must be used, just as in Monte Carlo.
+active batches as in the Monte Carlo method.

 While Monte Carlo implicitly converges the scattering source fully within each
 iteration, random ray (and MOC) solvers are not typically written to fully
 converge the scattering source within a single iteration.
 Rather, both the
 fission and scattering sources are updated each power iteration, thus requiring
-enough outer iterations so as to reach a stationary distribution in both the
+enough outer iterations to reach a stationary distribution in both the fission
-fission source and scattering source.
-I.e., even in a low dominance ration
+source and scattering source.
+So, even in a low dominance ratio problem like a
-problem like a 2D pincell, several hundred inactive batches may still be
+2D pincell, several hundred inactive batches may still be required with random
-required with random ray so as to allow the scattering source to fully develop,
+ray to allow the scattering source to fully develop, as neutrons undergoing
-as neutrons undergoing hundreds of scatters may constitute a non-trivial
+hundreds of scatters may constitute a non-trivial contribution to the fission
-contribution to the fission source.
-We note that use of a two-level second
+source.
+We note that use of a two-level second iteration scheme is sometimes
-iteration scheme is sometimes used by some MOC or random ray solvers so as to
+used by some MOC or random ray solvers so as to fully converge the scattering
-fully converge the scattering source with many inner iterations before updating
+source with many inner iterations before updating the fission source in the
-the fission source in the outer iteration.
-It is typically more efficient to use
+outer iteration.
+It is typically more efficient to use the single level
-the single level iteration scheme, as there is little reason to spend so much
+iteration scheme, as there is little reason to spend so much work converging the
-work converging the scattering source if the fission source is not yet
+scattering source if the fission source is not yet converged.
-converged.

 Overall, the difference in how random ray and Monte Carlo converge the
 scattering source means that in practice, random ray typically requires more
 inactive iterations than are required in Monte Carlo.
 While a Monte Carlo
-simulation may only need 20-50 inactive iterations to reach a stationary source
+simulation may need 100 inactive iterations to reach a stationary source
-distribution for a full core light water reactor, a random ray solve will likely
+distribution for many problems, a random ray solve will likely require 1,000
-require 1,000 iterations or more.
-Source convergence metrics (e.g., Shannon
+iterations or more.
+Source convergence metrics (e.g., Shannon entropy) are thus
-Entropy) are thus highly useful tools when performing random ray simulations so
+recommended when performing random ray simulations to ascertain when the source
-as to help judge when the source has fully developed.
+has fully developed.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Converting Angular Flux to Scalar Flux